Perfexionists/perun/docs/postprocessors.rst

      which can be used for further postprocessing (e.g. by regression analysis) or to group similar amounts of resources.

-  4. :ref:`postprocessors-regressogram` (authored by **Simon Stupinsky**) same as above mentioned *regression analysis*, attempts to find the fitting model for the dependent variable based on another independent one.
-Regressogram represents the simplest method of non-parametric analysis, which can be described such as step function (i.e. constant function by parts).
+  4. :ref:`postprocessors-regressogram` (authored by **Simon Stupinsky**) also known as the binning approach, is the simplest non-parametric estimator.
+This method trying to fit models through data by dividing the interval into N equal-width bucket and the resultant value in each bucket is equal to result of selected statistical aggregation function (mean/median) within the values in the relevant bucket.
+In short, we can describe the regressogram as a render_step_function function (i.e. constant function by parts).

 All of the listed postprocessors can be run from command line.
 For more information about command line interface for individual postprocessors refer to :ref:`cli-postprocess-units-ref`.